/ Peninsula Work Accident Lawyer

 Understanding Workers’ Compensation in Michigan

-When Workers’ Compensation Isn’t Enough in Peninsula
+What Happens When Workers’ Comp Falls Short in Peninsula

 While workers’ compensation can handle many injuries, it often falls short to provide complete recovery, especially if your injury leads to permanent limitations or affects your ability to return to your previous job.
 What many people don’t realize is that they may also have the opportunity to file a third-party personal injury claim in addition to their workers’ comp benefits.